Ben Affleck Sent A Sad Video To Woman Who Shunned Him On A Dating App

 Ben Affleck is blowing up the internet again, but this time, it’s not about Batman or his unusually large Dunkin Donuts order.
 The actor is the star of a TikTok video where he comes off looking kinda sad after getting “rejected” by a woman on the Raya dating app.
 According to actress and author Nivine Jay (Neighbors), she allegedly matched with Affleck on the app, but ultimately “unmatched” The Way Back star.
-While that’s just the way things go on dating apps, Affleck apparently noticed and went out of his way to contact Jay on Instagram where he lived her a video message, confirming she unmatched the real Ben Affleck, and not some catfish.
+While that’s just the way things go on dating apps, Affleck apparently noticed and went out of his way to contact Jay on Instagram where he sent her a video message, confirming she unmatched the real Ben Affleck, and not some catfish.

 “Nivine, why did you unmatch me?
 It’s me!”
 Affleck said in the video, which Jay then shared on TikTok with the following caption: “Thinking of the time I matched with Ben Affleck on raya and thought it was fake so I unmatched him and he sent me a video on instagram.”